jimbob4000/RetroFlow-Launcher/README.md

 * From version 5 onwards you can also extract background images for PSP games from PSP iso files.
 * If you add your own covers, rescan for them to be updated.

+# FAQ's & Troubleshooting

+Please see the [FAQ's](https://github.com/jimbob4000/RetroFlow-Launcher/blob/main/docs/FAQs.md) page for answers to common questions and issues.

 # Controls

 Navigate your library using the **DPad** or the **Left Stick** or with the **Touch Screen**.